Solve Ax By C For X

 • Solving Systems of Linear Equations: Techniques like substitution and elimination rely on isolating variables, similar to the method we've discussed.

-• Solving Quadratic Equations: While more intricate, the principles of isolating variables remain relevant in solving quadratic equations using methods like completing the square or the quadratic formula.
+• Solving Quadratic Equations: While more complex, the principles of isolating variables remain relevant in solving quadratic equations using methods like completing the square or the quadratic formula.

 • Calculus: The concept of derivatives and integrals involves manipulating equations to solve for unknowns, building upon the fundamental principles of algebra.